0ameyasr/VB-AF/README.md

 1. Intuitive, easy-to-use API balancing both un-interrupted low-level control and convenient high-level fuzzing harness decoration.
 2. Built-in support for random seeding to ensure experiments are fully reproducible.
-3. Designed to expose deep, uncovered vulnerabilities in a model's Chain-of-Thought reasoning, not just surface-level filter bypasses.
+3. Designed to expose even deep, uncovered vulnerabilities in a model's Chain-of-Thought (CoT) reasoning, not just surface-level filter bypasses; though it's reach is not restricted to this.
 4. Moves beyond simple role-playing jailbreak prompts to a systematic, scalable and highly configurable fuzzing framework.
 5. Open to community and research contributions!